victorze/foo/README.md

 colorscheme hyper
 ```

-Note (for the github theme): If you are running Vim in a terminal you must choose a font that supports bold text.
+Note (for the github-old theme): If you are running Vim in a terminal you must choose a font that supports bold text.

 ## Airline (optional)